 The moment you open up your patio, you’re bound to hear the question: “Can I bring my dog?”

 There are, of course, pros and cons to having a pet-friendly patio.
 Some guests may be allergic, and some dogs may be distracting or disruptive to the guest experience.

-If you want to allow pets, you could highlight featured pet days/hours, or designate a pets vs. no pets area for customers who might be allergic or might not want to share their meals alongside a four-legged friend.
+If you want to allow pets, you could highlight featured pet days/hours, or designate pets vs. no pets areas, to keep everyone happy.
+No matter your policy, pet-friendly patios do make an excellent marketing tool.

 A recent study found that weather impacts restaurants substantially.
 Here are some tips on how to be ready to do business in all weather.